 Why We Love It: Pesto is one of my favorite things to make.
-Not only is it perhaps the best example of a low-maintenance, high-reward recipe, but the options are truly endless when it comes to all the way you can experiment with different ingredients and components.
-Case in point, this arugula take on the classic.
-The dark leafy green gives the sauce a little spicy bite, which I’m 100% here for.
+Not only is it perhaps the best example of a low-maintenance, high-reward recipe, but the options are truly endless when it comes to all the ways you can experiment with different ingredients and components.
+Case in point, this vegan take on the classic.
+The combo of spinach and basil gives the sauce a little spicy bite, which I’m totally here for.

 Big Green Immunity-Boosting Vegetable Soup

-Why We Love It: Camille developed this recipe a couple years ago, and since then, it’s held strong to its title of being one of our most popular recipes of all time.
+Why We Love It: Camille developed this recipe a couple of years ago, and since then, it’s grown to become one of our most popular recipes of all time.
 The accolade is definitely not without merit.
-Not only does it pack an impressive amount of green veggies into every bowl, but it’s perhaps the best blend I’ve come across of being comforting while still tasting fresh.
+Not only does it pack an impressive amount of green veggies into every bowl, but it’s impressively cozy while still tasting fresh.

-Hero Ingredient: Ginger gives everything a little warm, grounding spice, tying together all of this soup’s many vegetables beautifully.
+Hero Ingredient: Ginger gives everything a little warm, grounding spice, beautifully tying together all of this soup’s many vegetables.

 Share this Post